mistakia/league/docs/constitution.md

 **Participation.**

-3. The two (2) DIVISION WINNERS with the highest win percentage are admitted along with the two (2) WILDCARD ROUND winners.
+3. The two (2) DIVISION WINNERS with the highest All Play win percentage are admitted along with the two (2) WILDCARD ROUND winners.

-4. In the event that any Teams should be tied in respect of win percentage, the tie breaker shall be the Total Points For (PF) during the LEAGUE regular season.
+4. In the event that any Teams should be tied in respect of All Play win percentage, the tie breaker shall be the Total Points For (PF) during the LEAGUE regular season.

+**Tiebreakers.**

-**Tiebreakers.** 5.
-In the event that any Teams should be tied in score, the tie breaker shall be the Team with the higher Total Points For (PF) during the LEAGUE regular season.
+5. In the event that any Teams should be tied in score, the tie breaker shall be the Team with the higher Total Points For (PF) during the LEAGUE regular season.

 **Awards.**